sagar-malhotra/webapp/README.md

 - Python ./Assignment1.py

 Check the url on which the application is running
-Now you can use the crul command to fetch the application outcome -curl <url-of-the-application>
+Now you can use the curl command to fetch the application outcome -curl <url-of-the-application>